 Market conditions - German travel market:

-• Germany was the world’s largest outbound travel market (only recently overtaken by China), with a spend of more than €82 billion each year.
-Over half the German population takes at least one holiday outside Germany each year.
-Holiday-taking is almost considered a right with high annual leave allowances (up to 30 days).
+• Germany is the world’s second largest outbound travel market (only recently overtaken by China), with a spend of more than €82 billion each year.

-• Although Germans travel throughout the year, the main holiday season is still May to August (May - September to Ireland).
+• Reflecting their high propensity to holiday abroad, Germans travel throughout the year, but the main holiday season is still May to August (May - September to Ireland).

 German travel to Ireland:

-• Tourism Ireland’s targets in Germany are the Culturally Curious, followed by the Great Escapers.
-German visitors are generally pre- or post-family and live in or close to cities with direct access to the island of Ireland.
+• Tourism Ireland’s targets the Culturally Curious German visitors are generally pre- or post-family and live in or close to cities with direct access to the island of Ireland.

 • Germany is the island of Ireland’s most important, non-English speaking market in terms of visitors, holidaymakers and revenue.

-• Package bookings are still important and represent 24% of all bookings in terms of bed-nights; this represents approximately 35% of business.
+• Package bookings are still important and represent a quarter of all bookings in terms of bed-nights this represents approximately one third of business.

-• With an average length of stay of 9 nights, German holidaymakers stay longer.
+• With an average length of stay of 9 nights, German holidaymakers stay longer than many other visitors.

 • Dublin, the South-West and Western regions are the most popular areas visited by German holidaymakers.

-• 78% of all German holidaymakers include Dublin in their trip.
+• Four fifths of all German holidaymakers include Dublin in their trip.

 • Hotels (34%), guesthouses and B&Bs (25%) are the most popular type of accommodation used by holidaymakers from Germany.
-Hostels and holiday homes represent the majority of ‘Other’ accommodation.
+Hostels and holiday homes are also favoured by our German visitors.

 • 72% booked some element of the trip online.
 Air/sea tickets (70%) and accommodation (51%) are the most popular products booked online.